Nasty94/webappdemo/README.md

 - bosses are shown in Boss table
 - to view employee click on "View details" under employee table or go to http://localhost:8080/webapp/employee
 - to view employee click on "View details" under boss table or go to http://localhost:8080/webapp/boss
-- during chaning employee /boss you redirect to link like http://localhost:8080/webapp/editBoss?securitycode=835678
+- during changing employee /boss you redirect to link like http://localhost:8080/webapp/editBoss?securitycode=835678
 - during creating employee / boss you redirected back to to http://localhost:8080/webapp/boss or to http://localhost:8080/webapp/employee

 Calculator:
 - standart calculator uses Get method to calculate value.
 Result is shown under "result" span.
-- Post methtod reads file in json format and gives the calculation and result.
+- Post method reads file in json format and gives the calculation and result.
 - see CalculatorServlet class for GET method calculator implementation
 - see CalculatorRESTServiceClient for POST method calculator implementation
 - txt file for POST method is in the com.demo.calculator package